 The simple cycle gas power plant isn’t particularly efficient as the first simple model developed in 1939 worked with only 18% thermal efficiency.

-And today it’s about 35%; this efficiency is low because as we said the compressor uses a lot of energy to compress the air to the required pressure.
+And today, it’s about 35%; this efficiency is low because, as we said, the compressor uses a lot of energy to compress the air to the pressure that it requires.

-Also, a significant amount of thermal energy lost through the stack.
+It also losses a significant amount of thermal energy through the stack.

-You should also know that the efficiency of the gas plant depends on the temperature of the air running through the system.
+You should also know that the gas plant’s efficiency depends on the air temperature running through the system.

 If the air that enters the compressor is warmer, the compressor efficiency will reduce.
-And if the air that enters the combustion chamber is cooler the combustion efficiency will reduce.
-We can solve this problem by cooling the air before it enters the system or by increasing the density of the air; so the compressor works less.
+And if the air that enters the combustion chamber is cooler, the combustion efficiency will reduce.
+We can solve this problem by cooling the air before it enters the system or increasing the air density, so the compressor works less.

-And the efficiency of the gas turbine power plant can rise to be more than 61% by using a combined cycle power plant.
+The gas turbine power plant’s efficiency can rise to be more than 61% by using a combined cycle power plant.